Important

 Throughout integrator.io imports and exports, you will have the option to choose this new connection.
 A unique identifier will prove helpful later when selecting it from a list of the connections in your account.

-Based on the authentication type you choose, the settings shown vary.
+Based on the database application you choose, the settings shown vary.

 jdbc:oracle:thin://